 Wildlife and Welfare

-zoos and amusement parks, fringe specialists in our urban or suburban
+captive in zoos and amusement parks, fringe specialists in our urban

-with windows are the second largest cause of avian mortality.
+collisions with windows are the second largest cause of avian mortality.

 NYC implements plans to exterminate area geese, are there

-more deer on our roadways know how to best avoid them while
+With more deer on our roadways know how to best avoid them while

-Winter means hungry birds and squirrels at feeders: Severe weather
+Winter means hungry birds and squirrels: Severe weather

 brings out more than just birds foraging in search of food (more).

-management: The use of raptors, long grass policy and effective scare techniques negate
+management: The use of raptors, long grass policy and effective scare

-imitation and dancing in these avian primates but what about play? (more)
+measure imitation and dancing in these avian primates but what

-experiences their world but what exactly does that mean?
+the animals experiences their world but what exactly does that mean?

 Can we really understand animals?
 With such different ways of

 studying animal behavior, animal welfare science and training the

-people who work directly with animals appropriately, a review and a proposal (more).
+people who work directly with animals appropriately, a review and a

-exempted from animal cruelty laws and why thinking about humane slaughter
+animals are exempted from animal cruelty laws and why thinking

-a wildlife rehabilitation and rescue center in Guatemala?
+and work at a wildlife rehabilitation and rescue center in Guatemala?

 copyright Frania Shelley-Grielen